Cisco-Talos/Mussels/README.md

 You don't need to add your cookbook to the public index in order to use it.

-_To use a local cookbook directory_: Simply `cd` to your cookbook directory and execute `mussels` commands in that directory for it to detect the "local" cookbook.
+#### To use a local cookbook directory

+Simply `cd` to your cookbook directory and execute `mussels` commands in that directory for it to detect the "local" cookbook.

+#### To use a private cookbook repository

+  Run:

-_To use a private cookbook repository_: Run `msl cookbook add private <Git URL>` to add the Git URL for your cookbook to your global mussels config so that Mussels will record your cookbook in the index on your local machine.
-Then run `mussels update` so that repository is cloned and the recipes are made available for use.
+  > `msl cookbook add private <Git URL>`

+  This will add the Git URL for your cookbook to your global Mussels config.
+Mussels will record your cookbook in the index on your local machine.

+  Then run:

+  > `mussels update`

+  Mussels will clone the repository in your ~/.mussels directory and the recipes will be available for use.

 ## Contribute